 The top 3 neighbourhoods of 2019 for 2-year average price growth

 The average home price in Guelph has appreciated by 5.5% year to date August 2019 versus 2017.
-The average price is not a foolproof measure but is a metric to give you an idea of the ups and downs of the market over two years.
+Also, the average price is not a foolproof measure.
+It’s a metric meant to give you an idea of the ups and downs of the market over two years.
 Influences to the average price could include increases or decreases in popularity, amenities, transit and development.

 St Patrick’s Ward (“The Ward”): + 31%

 Guelphites have known that for many years, “The Ward” was up-and-coming although it didn’t seem to ever actually be changing.
-With developments such as Metal Works and Biltmore, as well as its old-world charm, The Ward is an area that has appeal to everyone from young families, to students, investors and downsizers.
+The Ward is an area that has appeal to everyone from young families, to students, investors and downsizers.
+As a result, developments such as Metal Works and Biltmore have started to move in.

 St Georges Park: +25%

-A very large geographic area, St Georges Park is an ever-popular neighbourhood made up of century homes closer to downtown and post-war homes further out.
-Both of these segments are growing in popularity, in particular, the post-war bungalows due to their versatility and lower price points.
+A very large geographic area, St Georges Park is an ever-popular neighbourhood made up of century homes.
+Located closer to downtown, you’ll find many post-war homes further out.
+Both of these segments are growing in popularity, in particular, the post-war bungalows.
 These bungalows should continue to outpace in the coming years.

 Onward Willow: +17.2%

 One of the most interesting areas of Guelph today is the Onward Willow Neighbourhood.
-Made up of homes from the early 1900s all the way to the 1970s, Onward Willow is benefiting from the growth of the sub-area of the Junction as well as the continued popularity in the post-war bungalow.
+Generally, it’s made up of homes from the early 1900s all the way to the 1970s.
+As a result, Onward Willow is benefiting from the growth of the sub-area of the Junction as well as the continued popularity in the post-war bungalow.

 Best value for your money in Guelph in 2019:

 In a growing market, buying a home can be more difficult for those on tighter budgets, limited income or potential first-time buyers.
-The City average for all types of housing is $383 per square foot in 2019, but here are a few areas that still offer value:
+In turn, the City average for all types of housing is $383 per square foot in 2019, but here are a few areas that still offer value:

 - $357/ square foot- Willow West/ Sugarbush/ West Acres